thiha-min-thant/thiha-min-thant/README.md

-<h1>👋 Hi, I'm Thiha 👨‍💻</h1>
+<h1>👋 Hi, I'm Thiha 👨‍💻🇲🇲🇸🇬</h1>

 <p>Hi there!
-I'm a software developer 💻 with a passion for building useful and innovative applications.</p>
+I'm a software engineer 💻 from Myanmar 🇲🇲 and currently living in Singapore 🇸🇬 with a passion for building useful and innovative applications.</p>

 <h2>Currently learning... 🌱</h2>